SacTools/SAC_NODE_EXPORTER/README.md

     Feel free to modify the tool as per your needs.

-    If the tool was useful or if there is any improved needed it would be kind if you leave a feedback on **sactools.support@gmail.com** .
+    Please leave a feedback on **sactools.support@gmail.com** if the tool was useful or if there are any improvements needed.

-    If you have any repetative tasks in nuke which need automation please me know.
+    If you have any repetative tasks in nuke which need automation please let me know.

     THANK YOU